jona1115/cats_dogs_acceleration/documentations/tflite_c_on_kria/README.md

     1. `mkdir tflite_build`
     2. `cd tflite_build`
     3. `cmake ../tensorflow/lite`, note: If you need special builds (like debug build, etc.), go to the tutorial and check out the flags you need.
+    4. TODO: Actually compile?
 6. I like to copy the `tensorflow` folder (not only its contents but the entire folder) into `/usr/local/include`.
 This will make linking c/c++ code later easier.
+7. TODO: Incomplete need to copy .so or .a to /usr/local/lib and stuff like that.

 # TFLite 2.6.0 ARM (Possibly x86 too, but I didn't try)
 1. This should already be installed, but just in case: `sudo dnf install cmake curl`